Can My Neighbour Cut My Tree Without Asking? Your Rights and How to Resolve Tree Disputes

 Conclusion

-Trees can be a beautiful focal point in any landscape, but without the right care and attention, they can lead to neighbourly tree disputes.
+Trees can be a beautiful focal point in any landscape, but without the right care and attention, they can lead to neighbour tree disputes.
 As the tree owner, you are legally responsible for the care of your tree, but your neighbour can step in if it encroaches on their property.

 Understanding your rights and responsibilities as both a tree owner and a neighbour surrounded by trees can make it easier to solve disputes.
 The aim is to come to a suitable solution that protects the tree’s health and stability.